-Many options strategies, including relatively simple strategies often used by retail customers and more sophisticated strategies used by broker-dealers, are risk limited strategies or options spread strategies that employ offsets or hedges to achieve certain investment outcomes.
+10 Many options strategies, including relatively simple strategies often used by retail customers and more sophisticated strategies used by brokerdealers, are risk limited strategies or options spread strategies that employ offsets or hedges to achieve certain investment outcomes.
 Such strategies typically involve the purchase and sale of multiple options (and may be coupled with purchases or sales of the underlying securities), executed simultaneously as part of the same strategy.
-In many cases, the potential market exposure of these strategies is limited and defined.
+In many cases, the potential market exposure of these strategies is limited and defined. under these standards are, in large part, based on the aggregate notional value of short positions regardless of offsets.
+As a result, in general, Clearing Members that are subsidiaries of U.S. bank holding companies must hold substantially more bank regulatory capital than would otherwise be required under the Net Capital Rules.

-would likely have a beneficial effect on continued liquidity in the options market without adversely affecting market quality.
+The Exchange is concerned with the ability of Market Makers to provide liquidity in their appointed classes.
+The Exchange believes that permitting market participants to efficiently transfer existing options positions through an off-exchange transfer process would likely have a beneficial effect on continued liquidity in the options market without adversely affecting market quality.
 Liquidity in the listed options market is critically important.
 The Exchange believes that the proposed rule change provides market participants with an efficient mechanism to transfer their open options positions from one clearing account to another clearing account and thereby increase liquidity in the listed options market.
-BX currently has no mechanism that firms may use to transfer positions between clearing accounts without having to effect a transaction with another party and close a position.
+GEMX currently has no mechanism that firms may use to transfer positions between clearing accounts without having to effect a transaction with another party and close a position.

-The proposed rule provides that existing positions in options listed on the Exchange of a Participant or non-Participant (including an affiliate of a Participant) may be transferred on, from, or to the books of a Clearing Participant off the Exchange if the transfer establishes a net reduction of RWA attributable to those options positions (an "RWA Transfer").
+The proposed rule provides that existing positions in options listed on the Exchange of a Member or non-Member (including an affiliate of a Member) may be transferred on, from, or to the books of a Clearing Member off the Exchange if the transfer establishes a net reduction of RWA attributable to those options positions (an "RWA Transfer").
 Proposed paragraph (a)(1) adds examples of two transfers that would be deemed to establish a net reduction of RWA, and thus qualify as a permissible RWA Transfer:

-- A transfer of options positions from Clearing Corporation 11 member A to Clearing Corporation member B that net (offset) with positions held at Clearing Corporation member B, and thus closes all or part of those positions (as demonstrated in the example below);12 and - A transfer of options positions from a bank-affiliated Clearing Corporation member to a non-bank-affiliated Clearing Corporation member.13
+• A transfer of options positions from Clearing Corporation 11 member A to Clearing Corporation member B that net (offset) with positions held at Clearing Corporation member B, and thus closes all or part of those positions (as demonstrated in the example below) 12; and

+• A transfer of options positions from a bank-affiliated Clearing Corporation member to a non-bank-affiliated Clearing Corporation member.13

-These transfers will not result in a change in ownership, as they must occur between accounts of the same Person.
+13 This transfer would establish a net reduction of RWA attributable to the transferring Person, because the non-bank-affiliated Clearing These transfers will not result in a change in ownership, as they must occur between accounts of the same Person.